ozkary/ozkary.github.io/_posts/2003/2023-04-22-data-engineering-process-foundamentals-design-planning-exercise.md

 Terraform uses declarative configuration files written in a domain-specific language (DSL) called HCL (HashiCorp Configuration Language).
 It provides a concise and human-readable syntax for defining resources, dependencies, and configurations, enabling us to provision, modify, and destroy infrastructure in a predictable and reproducible manner.

 At a minimum, we should define a variables file, which contains the cloud provider information and a resource file which define what kind of resources should be provision on the cloud.
-The resource file could broken down into each resource or could be a file that defines multiple resources.
+There could be a file for each resource or a single file can define multiple resources.

 ## Variables File